Ffyud/paloma-jekyll/README.md

 # paloma-jekyll

-This is a Jekyll theme which you can use in your Jekyll project.
+Paloma Jekyll is a utilitarian theme for publishing your articles.

 To experiment with this theme as a standalone website, add some sample content and run `bundle exec jekyll serve`.